-138. Record Date for Service
+127. Record Date for Service

-Where the company sends notices or documents to shareholders, it can do so by reference to the shareholders' register as it stands at any time not more than 15 days before the date the notice or document is sent.
-Any change of details on the register after that time will not invalidate the sending and the company is not obliged to send the same notice or document to any person entered on the shareholders' register after the date selected by the company.
+Where the company sends or supplies notices, documents or other information to shareholders, it can do so by reference to the shareholders' register as it stands at any time not more than 15 days before the date the notice, document or other information is sent or supplied.
+Any change of details on the register after that time will not invalidate the sending or supply and the company is not obliged to send or supply the same notice, document or other information to any person entered on the shareholders' register after the date selected by the company.

-139. Members Resident Abroad or on Branch Registers
+128. Members on Branch Registers